AvivAbachi/TeachersGuild/README.md

 # The Teachers Guild

-This project rebuild webstile whit some change ,The Original website [Link.](https://www.teachersguild.org/).
+This project rebuild webstile with some change ,The Original website [Link.](https://www.teachersguild.org/).

 Only 2 pages work - Home,About.